Skip to main content

 The story of an unnamed Protagonist, one who through a combination of loss and feeling like he doesn't fit in, decides to join the US Army.
 There he trains as a medic and quickly finds himself deployed to Iraq, where he witnesses the horrors of warfare close up.
 Once home his PTSD goes undiagnosed and he soon falls into drug addiction, and before he knows it he's robbing banks just to support his habit.

-Based on the semi-autobiographical book of the same name by Nico Walker, 'Cherry' is shocking tale of the tragic effects that trauma can have on a person, and those around them.
+Based on the semi-autobiographical book of the same name by Nico Walker, 'Cherry' is a shocking tale of the tragic effects that trauma can have on a person, and those around them.
 The beginning of the movie is rather odd, the Russos use a strange visual style to introduce us to Holland's character (credited as "Cherry" - military slang for a green soldier newly arrived in a combat zone).
 Talking about feeling disconnected from this world in some way, he comes across as a kind of lost soul looking for direction.
 Despite Tom Holland's magnificent performance, this is where the movie lags.
 Much like the character, the movie almost seems to lack direction - especially as Cherry begins a rather odd relationship with Ciara Bravo's 'Emily'.
 It might be an odd way of letting audiences take a walk in the Protagonist's shoes, but it is definitely worth struggling through in order to get to the heart of the story.

 As Cherry is brought into the regimented yet odd world that is military life, it's easy to see why he struggled so much in later years.
 After a boot camp sequence reminiscent of Full Metal Jacket, in which a bunch of oddly named Drill Sergeants yell a lot - the Russos clearly had a lot of fun with the anonymity used in the telling of this story - the intensity goes from around about mildly stoned to holy crap.
 In trying to tell a story about the opioid crisis the Russos really have embraced the "warts and all" approach as both Cherry and the audience are dropped right into the middle of the Iraq war, and all of the horrors that come with it.
 Rather than simply showing us the damage that addiction does to people, this story is about what can lead a person to become an addict.
 The combat scenes have a gritty, horrifying authenticity to them, and Holland's performance really comes alive as Cherry tries to deal with what he's seeing.